6 Minute Read

-You might not believe it, but that’s one of the most often-asked Christmas giving questions we receive.
+You might not believe it, but that’s one of the most frequently asked questions we get around Christmastime.

-You’re trying to save money and pay down debt, and you have this unopened vase from last Christmas sitting around your house collecting dust, so is it okay to dust that box off, wrap it up, and give it away to someone else?
+It makes sense.
+You’re trying to save money and pay down debt, and you have this unopened vase from your last birthday sitting around your house collecting dust.
+So, is it okay to dust that box off, wrap it up, and give it away to someone else?

 Local experts you can trust.Find an ELP